-- 1 In order to be admitted to the Postgraduate Certificate in Business an applicant must have completed the following or equivalent: - (a) the Bachelor of Business or - (b) the Graduate Diploma in Business or - (c) a relevant professional qualification approved by the dean (or representative) to be equivalent to a bachelor's degree. - 2 An applicant must have completed the relevant prerequisite papers in the selected subject area for this qualification.
+- 1 In order to be admitted to the Postgraduate Certificate in Business an applicant must have completed the following or equivalent: - (a) the Bachelor of Business or - (b) the Graduate Diploma in Business or - a relevant professional qualification approved by the dean (or representative) to be equivalent to a bachelor's degree. - 2 An applicant must have completed the relevant prerequisite papers in the selected subject area for this qualification. - 3 Admission to the Postgraduate Certificate in Business is subject to the approval of the dean (or representative).

-3 To qualify for the Postgraduate Certificate in Business, a student must achieve 60 points from papers listed in the Master of Business Table.
+4 To qualify for the Postgraduate Certificate in Business, a student must achieve 60 points from papers listed in the Master of Business Table.